superRaytin/image-clipper/README.md

 cd test/jasmine && bower install jasmine
 ```

-Then you can run the tests using `npm run server` and open http://localhost:9100/test/jasmine/runner.html
+Then you can run the tests using `npm start` and open http://localhost:9100/test/jasmine/runner.html

 # License